Frequently Asked Questions

 Gratuities - What is the average tip?:

 Gratuities are what fishing guides rely on to supplement the cost of going to work.
-A typical guided trip costs the guide $30 for lunch/drinks, $35-$70 for a vehicle shuttle, + expenses for gas, flies, and wear and tear on drift boats, vehicles and equipment.
+A typical guided trip costs the guide $35 for lunch/drinks, $35-$70 for a vehicle shuttle, + expenses for gas, flies, other supplies and wear and tear on drift boats, vehicles and equipment.

 What can I expect on a guided Green River trip?: